iqhive/runtime.link/Readme.md

 4. Don't stutter exported identifiers. `customer.Account` over `customer.Customer`.

 ## Contribution Guidance

-This project is open for contributions that help update or define clear, compatible runtime.link structures for software standards and interfaces.
-We will consider pull requests and/or ideas for additional interfaces and/or standards that have well-known and widely available implementations under an Open Source Initiative approved license.

 Apart from what's on the Roadmap, we cannot accept any pull requests for new top level packages at this time, although you are welcome to start a GitHub Discussion for any